Compare

 - Nine ecosystems on every plan: npm, PyPI, RubyGems, Cargo, Maven, NuGet, Composer, Go, and Pub — one shared scan quota.

-- Static-only artifact analysis with version-diff: it flags behavior changes in a trusted release path (new install hooks, credential paths, remote dependencies) without executing package code.
+- Static-only artifact analysis with version-diff: it flags behavior changes in a trusted release path (new install hooks, credential paths, remote dependencies) without executing package code — and because its core verdict reasons over the static artifact rather than treating package text as instructions to an LLM, it isn't susceptible to the prompt-injection-in-package payloads emerging in 2026 the way LLM-driven analysis can be.

 - Campaign correlation: shared payloads, hashes, and publisher bursts are grouped into candidate campaigns instead of isolated alerts.